chriswolfdesign/todo-app/README.md

 * Node
 * NPM

+## Required ports

+This port uses ports 8080 and 3000 for the server and front end respectively.
+Please ensure both of those ports are available before running this application.

 ## Running the application

 To run the application run the following command from the root of this repository: